Human-Interaction-Lab/wav2textgrid/README.md

 [![R-CMD-check](https://github.com/Human-Interaction-Lab/wav2textgrid/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Human-Interaction-Lab/wav2textgrid/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of `wav2textgrid` is to take a two channel `.wav` file of a conversation and turn it into a transcribed TextGrid ready for further analysis in R or Praat.
+The goal of `wav2textgrid` is to take a `.wav` file of a conversation and turn it into a transcribed TextGrid ready for further analysis in R or Praat.
+Two channel (stereo) files produce a TextGrid with one tier per channel; single channel (mono) files produce a single tier TextGrid (detected automatically, or set `channels = "mono"` to mix a stereo file down to one tier).
 To use the package, you’ll need `R` and `Praat` installed (a python environment is provisioned automatically the first time you run the package).